 - With 3 or 4 days left, calling out the "last minute club"

 I find the above frequency provides a decent balance for collecting and recording entry fees, as opposed to being bombarded with them all at the last minute.

 If you're using your own email program to invite people to join your office pool, I STRONGLY recommend including the Join URL as it simplifies the experience for your potential participants tremendously.
 With the Join URL, your unique Pool ID and password are embedded in the link.
 When using the site to send invites, the Join URL is included by default.

 I find the most difficult part of running a pool is collecting entry fees from participants.
 This is something I personally like to get out of the way as soon as possible so I can enjoy playing the pool just like my participants do.
 Further, I don't risk having false prizes advertised because some deliquent participants decided to play and end up not paying because of their poor pick results.
 Believe me, I've been shafted before in my earlier, more lenient days!

 I let the site declare my prizes automatically based on the number of participants, so I remove any participants that aren't actually playing as soon as possible.
 Sometimes people join in error or just have a change of heart.
-Removing those "dead" entries as soon as possible will ensure the prizes advertised are accurate and I won't have any explaining to do after a season of advertising the wrong prize amounts.
+Removing those "dead" entries as soon as possible ensures the prizes advertised are accurate and I won't have any explaining to do after a period of having wrong prize amounts advertised.

-TIP: Excuse the shameless plug here, but Office Pool Junkie has a handy feature under the Manage Participants page that allows you to keep track of entry fees paid.
+Excuse the shameless plug here, but Office Pool Junkie has a handy feature under the Manage Participants page that allows you to keep track of all your entry fees.
 I use it religiously!